The Erasmus program "Business English" from Matteo in Vasto comes to America

 But the experience didn’t stop there.
 Authors of Mattei in Vasto Sarah Di Berardino (Erasmus Program Coordinator) and Mirko Menna (Teacher of Italian and History) Who will play a key role with the students in facilitating this journey of discovery.
 In addition to providing practical support, they act as guides and mentors, encouraging students to overcome their own limitations.
 Breathtaking territory To fully experience guided tours of America’s most prestigious campuses: a Weekend Discovering the Big Apple and its skyscrapers, monuments, museums and shops fulfills the American dream of many students who visit New York.

-“For students of Mattei di Vasto, the program is not only a learning opportunity – announced director Gaetano Luigi Fuiano – but a moment of personal and professional growth.
+“For Matteo’s students at Vasto, the program is not only a learning opportunity – declared director Caetano Luigi Fuiano – but a moment of personal and professional growth.
 By interacting with their international peers and immersing themselves in a new culture with a global dimension, they will be invaluable for both their academic and professional futures, as well as being one of the school memories.
 Drawer forever.”

 Ultimately, Mattei di Vasto’s innovative Erasmus program is more than a simple cultural exchange, it goes beyond the European dimension, it is a life-changing experience that opens students’ minds and hearts to new possibilities and perspectives.
 The program promotes global understanding and bridge-building between nations, through intercultural dialogue and cooperation, against all kinds of walls that create barriers and narrow-minded mistrust.